Skip to content

 </div>

-A reply whose parent isn't loaded still renders (flagged as an orphan) instead of disappearing — the last seeded message above is one.
+A reply whose parent isn't loaded still renders, flagged as an orphan, instead of disappearing.
+The last seeded message above is one.

-Conversations between real visitors need a real backend.
-The built-in appwrite adapter stores messages as rows in your project's Appwrite database — new messages arrive over realtime, and identity comes from auth.
+The built-in appwrite adapter stores messages as rows in your Appwrite database, and new messages arrive over its realtime connection.
+Identity comes from auth.
 Visitors get a guest session on their first message, so commenting needs no signup.

 Configure it in the same chat block that activates the plugin: